 At the end of the article, we will be discussing different forming methods used with sheet metal.

 Pretty much all the common engineering metals are also used in the form of sheets.
-Some of them are mild steel, stainless steel, copper and aluminium.
+Some of them are carbon steel, stainless steel, copper and aluminium.
 Choosing the right one for you comes down to the application and requirements of your product.

 Metal sheets have the same mechanical properties as the base metal.
 Thus, steel sheets have high tensile strength and durability suitable for use in constructions and machinery.

 At the same time, copper sheets often find use as a decorative layer on modern buildings.

 Standard measurements apply to both sheet sizes and thicknesses.
 While achieving large sheet sizes have a few workarounds through welding, you cannot really look past the thickness tables.

 Knowing standard sheet sizes helps you with optimising your part layouts.
 Many times have we received parts for production that are just a bit larger than a standard size.
 That means more scrap and higher overall costs for the customer.

 Also, another thing to bear in mind here is the availability of different sheet sizes.
 While small, medium and large sheets are pretty much always in stock at every sheet metal fabricator’s warehouse, oversized sheets may not be.